mtn94887/Microservices_ADR2/README.md

 What is the solution that we're proposing and/or doing?

-We decided to use the microservices architecture instead of the monolithic architecture as a solution.
+We will design the budget management application using a microservices architecture.
+Each functional component of the application will be implemented as a separate microservice, responsible for specific aspect of the budget management process, such as user authentication,transaction tracking, budget planning, and reporting.

 ## Rationale